Panasonic G90 full review

 Autofocus

-The autofocus performance is very good for AF-S use.
-In fact, Panasonic’s contrast detection is probably one of the best in terms of point detection speed.
-It will not let you down in landscapes or architecture, for example, especially as the lenses designed for Micro 4/3 have been able to keep up with the AF modules on the bodies right from the start, and you can count on maximum AF coverage of almost 100% of the image.
+Autofocus performance is very good in AF-S. In fact, Panasonic’s contrast-detection system is probably one of the best when it comes to focus acquisition speed.
+It will not let you down for landscapes or architecture, for example, especially since Micro 4/3 lenses have been able to keep up with the AF modules in the camera bodies from the start.
+You also get maximum AF coverage across almost the entire frame.

-AF-C performance is more nuanced, not that it isn’t fast, but contrast detection requires constant calculation, resulting in a pumping effect.
-Even if the camera focuses on the right spot, this is very disconcerting when taking a photo, and even more so when shooting video, as the pumping is also visible on the recording.
-Other brands also use this type of detection, but have added phase detection, which is less accurate but faster and, above all, has no pumping, so the two together make AF even faster, more sensitive and accurate.
-Yes, more sensitive too, because low light situations tend to have lower contrasts by default and are therefore less easily detected by contrast detection.
+AF-C performance is more nuanced.
+It is not that the system is slow, but contrast detection requires constant calculations, which creates a pumping effect.
+Even when the camera focuses on the right spot, this can be very distracting when taking photos, and even more so when shooting video, because the pumping is visible in the footage.
+Other brands also use this type of detection, but they combine it with phase detection, which is less precise but faster and, above all, does not pump.
+Together, the two systems make autofocus faster, more sensitive and more accurate.
+Yes, more sensitive too, because low-light scenes naturally have less contrast and are therefore harder for contrast detection to read.

-With mirrorless cameras, manual focusing is made easier by the many aids on offer.
-The combination of focus peaking and the magnifying glass makes it fairly easy to see where the camera is in focus.
-Focus peaking highlights the sharp area, which you can customise by changing the colour of the highlight.
-The camera also displays a distance bar, but it’s not graduated, so setting your lens to hyperfocal, for example, will be complicated.
-You can also toggle the magnifier and change the zoom.
+With mirrorless cameras, manual focusing is made easier by the many aids available.
+The combination of focus peaking and magnification makes it fairly easy to see exactly where the camera is focusing.
+Focus peaking highlights the sharp areas, and you can customize the highlight color.
+The camera also displays a distance bar, but it is not graduated, so setting your lens to hyperfocal distance, for example, remains tricky.
+You can also toggle the magnifier and change the zoom level.

 The camera offers a wide range of settings to help the autofocus system focus on the right subject.
 These include

-- A face and eye detection mode for portraits; by moving the zone with the function wheel, you can switch to 1-zone mode, for example, to specify which face is important,
+- A face and eye detection mode for portraits; by moving the area with the function wheel, you can switch to 1-zone mode, for example, to specify which face matters most,

-- A tracking mode, only useful in AF-C, which refocuses on the selected zone (note that it doesn’t track the subject, but what’s in the zone),
+- A tracking mode, useful only in AF-C, which refocuses on the selected area (note that it does not track the subject itself, but whatever is inside the area),

-- A 49-zone mode that allows you to reduce the number of zones in which the camera has to find the subject to a group of 3×3 zones from the 49 available,
+- A 49-zone mode that lets you reduce the number of areas in which the camera has to find the subject to a 3×3 group from the 49 available zones,

-- A custom mode that allows you to reduce to a cross-shaped zone whose size you can change,
+- A custom mode that lets you reduce the focus area to a cross-shaped zone whose size can be adjusted,

-- A 1-zone mode, which reduces the scene to a single zone, the size of which can also be modified,
+- A 1-zone mode, which reduces the scene to a single focus area whose size can also be changed,

-- Precise Point mode, available only with AF-S, which allows you to aim at a specific point but also displays a magnifying glass for even greater precision.
+- Precise Point mode, available only with AF-S, which lets you aim at a specific point while also displaying a magnified view for even greater precision.

 Burst rate

-The G90’s burst rate isn’t one of the best on the market, but it’s enough for most photographers.
-It is a shame, however, that the burst is faster in AF-S than in AF-C; the opposite would have been more useful, because when you want to follow a subject, you often want to benefit from a longer burst to better analyse its movements.
-We can therefore expect 9 frames per second in AF-S and 6 in AF-F/AF-C. (In AF-F, the camera decides whether to follow the subject or not, so it is limited to the lowest burst of the two modes).
-Buffer capacity – that is, the ability to take a series of shots before stopping to empty the camera’s memory onto the SD card – is also fairly limited when shooting in RAW.
-However, you can hold the shutter for more than 7 seconds in RAW, which is enough in most cases, as 45 frames in RAW allow you to follow a subject at 6 fps.
-With JPEG, it’s more likely that you’ll stop the bursting long before it stops.
+The G90’s burst rate is not among the best on the market, but it is enough for most photographers.
+It is a shame, however, that burst shooting is faster in AF-S than in AF-C; the opposite would have been more useful, because when you want to follow a subject, you often need a longer burst to better analyze its movement.
+You can therefore expect 9 frames per second in AF-S and 6 fps in AF-F/AF-C. (In AF-F, the camera decides whether or not to follow the subject, so it is limited to the slower of the two modes).
+Buffer capacity — in other words, the number of shots you can take before the camera has to stop and write to the SD card — is also fairly limited when shooting in RAW.
+However, you can hold the shutter down for more than 7 seconds in RAW, which is enough in most situations, since 45 RAW frames let you follow a subject at 6 fps.
+With JPEG, you are more likely to stop shooting long before the buffer does.
 The shutter is also very sensitive, perhaps too sensitive.
-With medium and fast bursts, it is almost impossible to take a single photo, even if you quickly remove your finger, as you will often end up with 2 or even 3 images in a row.
+In medium and fast burst modes, it is almost impossible to take a single photo, even if you lift your finger quickly, because you will often end up with 2 or even 3 images in a row.

 Face recognition

-At a time when manufacturers are competing to offer more and more scene recognition, the G90 is still limited to human faces and eyes.
-This means that there’s no animal or vehicle detection.
-This is something you’ll find on the latest cameras from Sony, Nikon, Canon and even Olympus.
-The G90’s detection of human faces and eyes is fairly effective, although you’ll have to rely on AF-C to track a face.
-The party is spoiled by the pumping and limited sensitivity of contrast detection, which is a bit of an embarrassment in stills but a real handicap in video.
+At a time when manufacturers are competing to offer more and more scene recognition modes, the G90 is still limited to human faces and eyes.
+This means there is no animal or vehicle detection.
+You will find those features on the latest cameras from Sony, Nikon, Canon and even Olympus.
+The G90’s human face and eye detection is fairly effective, although you will need to use AF-C to track a face.
+The experience is spoiled by the pumping and limited sensitivity of contrast detection, which is a minor annoyance in stills but a real handicap in video.

 The Eye AF even detected the eyes of this statue.